Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/3-making-decisions/README.md

 ## 🚀 Challenge

 Create a program that is written first with logical operators, and then rewrite it using a ternary expression.
-What's your preferred syntax?
+What's your preferred syntax? 🏆 Done

 ---
 ## Post-Lecture Quiz